lnvglr/character-diversion/character-diversion.md

 To make sure that discourse is inclusive and representative, you have to make sure everyone has access to it.
 For discourse to be alive, no one should feel excluded or marginalized because they couldn't participate for lack of access or because they didn't even know there was a platform for this kind of typographic discourse in the first place.

 ### Adequate Platforms

+> »[Platforms are] things which raise us up higher than we could stand on our own.«
+>
+> — Umair Haque, 2016

 In the original meaning of the word, discourse is described as an oral or written communication that goes beyond a single sentence.
 This also means that discourse is language-based communication.
 In many fields in which discourse is carried out, such as sociology, political science, and anthropology, using language as the basis for communication seems quite adequate.
 And although typography is tightly linked with language, I have come to question whether discourse around typography should be *based* on language.